 If there’s ever a time not to draw in your navel, it’s during exercise.
 Despite the long-held belief that “sucking in your gut” strengthens your core, this practice can actually reduce stability, weaken your lifts, and increase injury risk.
 Unless you’re using it as a motor re-education method for injury rehabilitation, you should abandon it…

 The half-kneeling rope woodchop and reverse woodchop are two exercises that work your obliques in a “spine-friendly” manner.
+These anti-rotational movements are a solid addition to any program if you want to train your core safely and effectively.
 Give them a shot!

 To maximize intra-abdominal pressure (IAP) during strength training, research indicates that you should breathe deeply (about 75% of maximum) into your belly and hold that breath throughout the rep, exhaling only after completing the movement.
 This technique provides optimal spinal support, enhances strength, and reduces injury risk.
 Breathing and Athletic Performance Proper breath control isn’t…